Chris Froome: 2018: winning the Giro

 Stage 19 of the race had been classified as the 'queen stage' of the race, with three focused climbs in the latter half of the stage.
 These included the half paved-half gravel climb of the Colle delle Finestre, followed by the climb to Sestriere and the final uphill finish to Bardonecchia.
+Team Sky's management decided that Finestre would be the ideal place to put pressure on Yates: if a team rode hard on the front, its 27 hairpin turns would create a concertina effect in the peloton, making it difficult for riders behind to follow, and forcing teams to shed their domestiques.
+Froome then planned to attack Dumoulin on the 8 km gravel section at the top of the climb.